 Mattress Covers and Bags for Storage

-When it comes to wrapping the mattress with something, make sure you do good research and buy the right mattress bag.
+When it comes to wrapping the mattress with something, make sure you do excellent research and buy the right mattress bag.
 You need to find plastic mattress covers for storage, but as a professional removals and storage company, we advise you on investing in a quality bag.

 Find a light and breathable plastic cover for both the mattress and for the other parts of the bed- the frame, the headboard, etc. Yes, wrap them in a bag as well.
 Or at least cover them with a blanket.

 Thicker plastic covers will trap the mattress’ moisture, if you hadn't taken care of it in advance, and will cause the above-mentioned issues - mould, fungus, bad smell.
 Even if the mattress was aired out before being packed in the plastic, if the storage container is not in a temperature-controlled environment, the thick plastic can be the cause of the moisture and your mattress won't be safe.